stackrox/collector/collector/README.md

 CHISEL is expected to contain a base64 encoded chisel file if the Collector should have additional configuration using a chisel.
 By defult the Collector operates with no chisel.

-SYSDIG_HOST_ROOT is required by the kernel module; used as a prefix to paths like /proc, and /boot.
+COLLECTOR_HOST_ROOT is required by the kernel module; used as a prefix to paths like /proc, and /boot.
 Make sure this matches the volume mount paths used when launching this container.

 COLLECTOR_CONFIG is the required json config string.
 A default Collector config that can be used to bring up the Collector and generate events to stdout is as follows: